ARTS-Laboratory/IoT-Water-Level-Sensor/README.md

 </p>

 ## System Development
 Contains the hardware and software developed for the project.
+Use this folder to create and troubleshoot a sensor.

 ## Licensing and Citation